Three-Ingredient Turmeric Tahini Sauce (Healthy, Vegan, Oil-Free)

 Closing Thoughts

-Don't you just love everything about this golden drizzle?
-I hope this post shows you why we can't get enough of it!
-Thanks to its nourishing and pantry-friendly ingredients, plus the fact that it comes together in less than five minutes in one bowl, there's no reason not to enjoy this as a sauce, dressing, or dip a couple times a week!
+Don't you just love everything about this easy, healthy, three-ingredient turmeric tahini sauce?
+As you can tell from the diversity of photos in this post, it's a recipe that I make very frequently at home; usually at least once a week!
+Thanks to its nourishing and pantry-friendly ingredients, plus the fact that it comes together in less than five minutes and can be tweaked to match whatever else you're serving, there's no reason not to enjoy this as a sauce, dressing, or dip whenever the craving strikes.

 Share It!